roxk/idlgen/README.md

 1. Edit as little as 1 header at a time with clean commit
 2. If something goes wrong, copy the idl from .bak directly to start over
-3. Generate 1 idl at a time for a header file by compiling only the cpp file of the header file (e.g. via right click) to isolate change

 ## Contribution